Importing Level 2 M^3 Data into ISIS

 rsync -azv --delete --partial isisdist.astrogeology.usgs.gov::isis3data/data/chandrayaan1 data/

-#4 Updated by Catherine Neish 19 days ago
+#4 Updated by Catherine Neish over 1 year ago

 Thank you for providing the updated download information.
 It's downloading now, and I trust I will be able to import the Level 1B data into ISIS once that is complete.
 I'll let you know if I run into any other problems!

 As for the Level 2 data, I am able to import them into ENVI, so I'll just stick with that software package.